Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_pumpyouup_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_pumpyouup_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_pumpyouup_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_pumpyouup_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_pumpyouup_buff_ - Default: 0 - Which buff the target should get.
 0 - Damage, 1 - Speed, 2 - Health regeneration, 3 - Damage resistance.\
 _randomat_pumpyouup_damage_scale_ - Default: 1.1 - Target damage modifier (1.1 == 110% or a 10% bonus).\
 _randomat_pumpyouup_speed_factor_ - Default: 1.2 - Target speed modifier (1.1 == 110% or a 10% bonus).\